2005 Cheltenham & Gloucester Trophy: Second round

-Dougie Brown took a wicket in each of his first three overs to help a poor Warwickshire one-day side to victory at Edgbaston.
+Dougie Brown took a wicket in each of his first three overs to help a poor Warwickshire one-day team to victory at Edgbaston.
 Warwickshire batted first, and the hosts were on 78 for two after 15 overs, with Nick Knight (69) and Ian Bell (35) in control.
 Then Bell was stumped attacking a ball from Claude Henderson leaving the score on 116 for 3 in the 22nd over.
 There then was a collapse as 5 fell for 64, before Heath Streak and Tony Frost put on 55 in the last 9 overs to lift Warwickshire to 235.